-Dak Sa (Bai Dat and Bai Go Sector) reserves were estimated by Olympus (based on a 3.00 g/t Au stope cut-off, practical stope layouts and the application of appropriate mining dilution rules and minimum width criteria) in accordance with NI 43-101 and the Council of the Canadian Institute of Mining, Metallurgy and Petroleum definitions & standards.
+Dak Sa (Bai Dat and Bai Go Sector) reserves were estimated by Olympus (based on a 3.00 g/t Au stope cutoff, practical stope layouts and the application of appropriate mining dilution rules and minimum width criteria) in accordance with NI 43-101 and CIMM definitions & standards.
 This estimate was independently audited by TMC/SA in March 2008.
-This TCM/SA report entitled "Technical Report on the Phuoc Son Project in Quang Nam Province, Vietnam" (March 2008), is within Company filings at www.sedar.com.
-Deposit notes and Q4 2011 reserve impairments are as noted below:
+This TMC/SA report entitled "Technical Report on the Phuoc Son Project in Quang Nam Province, Vietnam" (March 2008), is within the Company's filings at www.sedar.com.
+Deposit notes and reserve impairments as at June 30, 2012 are as noted below: